Difference between revisions of "Thabani Mpofu" - Pindula

 His Arrest

-He was arrested on 1 June charged with defeating or obstructing the course of justice.
-Police spokesperson Assistant Commissioner, Paul Nyathi confirmed the arrest saying: “The ZRP confirms the arrest of Advocate Thabani Mpofu for contravening Section 184 of the Criminal Law (Codification and Reform) Act Chapter 9:233 defeating or obstructing the course of justice.
-He is facing two counts of the same offence together with three others who are yet to be arrested for the case which occurred between January 2019 to 7 February 2019.
-Mpofu will appear in court soon.”[3]
+He was arrested on 1 June 2020 and charged with defeating or obstructing the course of justice.
+Police spokesperson Assistant Commissioner, Paul Nyathi confirmed the arrest saying: “The ZRP confirmed the arrest of Advocate Thabani Mpofu for contravening Section 184 of the Criminal Law (Codification and Reform) Act Chapter 9:233 defeating or obstructing the course of justice.
+He was facing two counts of the same offence together with three others who are yet to be arrested for the case which occurred between January 2019 to 7 February 2019.
+Mpofu appeared in court.”[3]

-MDC Alliance leader Nelson Chamisa’s lawyer Advocate Thabani Mpofu is expected to appear in court this afternoon.
-His lawyer Beatrice Mtetwa confirmed the latest development.
-In an interview at Rhodesville Police Station in Harare this afternoon Ms Mtetwa said his client expected expected to appear in court this afternoon.
-His case is in connection with obstructing or defeating the course of justice.[4]
+MDC Alliance leader Nelson Chamisa’s lawyer Advocate Thabani Mpofu appeared in court.
+His lawyer Beatrice Mtetwa said that was in connection with obstructing or defeating the course of justice.[4]

 References